Skip to content

 The resource

-• A guides for teachers which takes them through the planning stage and seven steps to executing the dictogloss technique
+• A guide for teachers taking them through the preparation stage and seven steps to teach the dictogloss technique in their classroom.

-• The strategy integrates listening, speaking and writing
+• Demonstrates how the strategy integrates listening, speaking and writing.

-• Includes details on how to prepare and conduct the lesson, with some optional elements to allow teachers to tailor it to the time they have available to complete the activity
+• Offers optional elements to allow teachers to tailor the technique to pupils and the time they have to complete the activity.

 Also see: Wajnryb, R. (1988).
 The Dictogloss method of language teaching: A text-based, communicative approach to grammar.
 English Teaching Forum.

-If you're interested in developing literacy further across your school, consider our training courses Language and Literacy within the Curriculum and Understanding the Literacy Requirements of the New GCSEs, or email schools@literacytrust.org.uk for more information.
+If you're interested in developing literacy further across your school, consider our secondary specific training courses.

 Back to top